korenyoni/yonatankoren/posts/b1-resetting-jenkins-admin-password.md

 and replace the old hash with a new one generated from bcrypt:

 ```
-pip install bcrypt
+$ pip install bcrypt
-python
+$ python
 >>> import bcrypt
 >>> bcrypt.hashpw("yourpassword", bcrypt.gensalt(rounds=10, prefix=b"2a"))
+'YOUR_HASH'
 ```

-This will output your hash, with the correct prefix for jenins: 2a.
+This will output your hash, with the correct prefix for jenkins: 2a.

 Now, edit the config.xml: